 What to do next…

 In order to be eligible for Google for Nonprofits in Scotland, the organisation must be either registered with HMRC as a charity for tax relief or registered with the Office of the Scottish Charity Regulator (OSCR).
-To apply, visit the site for Google Apps for Nonprofits and select the correct country option.
+To apply, visit the site for G Suite (Google Apps) for Nonprofits and select the correct country option.
 If you feel you would benefit from some guidance on how best to make use of these amazing tools, don’t hesitate to get in touch.